The biggest challenge for small businesses (or SMBs) is growth.

-Earlier this month, we came out with an overview of the best CRM software for Enterprise businesses.
+Last year we created an overview of the best CRM software for Enterprise businesses.
 Now we want to focus on the smaller players.
 This article will zoom in on 15 of the best (and top-rated) CRM software intended for small businesses.

 Three Major Benefits of using CRM Software

-Not yet convinced your business needs a CRM software?
+Maybe you’re not using any CRM at the moment.
 Let’s take a look at the benefits first…

 1. Contact organisation